atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/random-sequences.md

 title: How To Generate Random Data in PostgreSQL
 short: Random Sequences
 meta_title: Generate Random Data in Postgres
-description: You can generate random values in SQL using the following instructions.
+description: You can generate random values and sequences in SQL.
+Learn how with this interactive PostgreSQL tutorial.
 section: Extras
 number:
 authors: